 Number Plates: You will be issued a number plate for the entire race.
 If you damage it during the race, we will issue a new one.
 If you lose it, well…don’t.

-Timing/Awards: Each day will have podium announcements for the day’s winner.
-Saturday will have the day’s podium as well as awards for the overall top spots for G3.
-Your final time is the TOTAL time elapsed over the 3 days of racing.
+Timing/Awards: Saturday we will have awards for the overall top spots for G3 and the G3 FIVE-O. Your final result is the TOTAL time elapsed over the 3 days of racing.

 COVID: We will make every effort to make G3 a safe event.
 All stages allow for maximal distancing opportunities for spectating and moving about the area.
 We will have wave starts with separation in the staging area.
 We will defer to the State of Colorado Department of Health and Grand County health officials to ensure we are complying with all the current health guidelines.